umair-hassan/best-toolbox/utilities/docsgenerator/_build/html/_sources/1_Home.rst.txt

 Hardware Interfaces
 =============================================

-BEST Toolbox is currently optimized for bossdevice  (`sync2brain <https://sync2brain.com>`_) , a data processing and control system implemented as Simulink© Real-Time model on a high performance computer system receiving a digital real-time data stream from an EEG system such such as:
+BEST Toolbox is currently optimized for bossdevice firmware relase 2017b (`sync2brain <https://sync2brain.com>`_) , a data processing and control system implemented as Simulink© Real-Time model on a high performance computer system receiving a digital real-time data stream from an EEG system such such as:

 * NeurOne TESLA (Bittium, FL)

 * actiCHamp Plus (BrainProducts, DE)

-* CED 1400 (Power and Micro)
+* CED 1400 (Power and Micro, currently only for EMG modality)

 Additionaly a native implementation of following buffers is also part of the toolbox.

-* FieldTrip Real-Time Buffer
+* FieldTrip Real-Time Buffer )

+You may consult developers of BEST Toolbox at github discussions forum for questions specific hardware interfaces.

 Input Devices
 ---------------------------------------------

-The bossdevice and FieldTrip real-time buffer in turn allows the BEST Toolbox to interface with a wide variety of hardware and streaming platforms.
+The bossdevice firmware release 2017b and FieldTrip real-time buffer in turn allows the BEST Toolbox to interface with a wide variety of hardware and streaming platforms.
 Including but not limited to followings:

 * Java